osuosl/formsender/docs/source/form_setup.rst

     sets outgoing email subject based on the contents of these fields.
-If both fields are available and ``mail_subject_key`` contains a valid field name for another field in the form:
+If both fields are available and ``mail_subject_key`` contains a valid field name for another field in the form, the email subject will be formatted as follows (note that ``mail_subject_key`` sets the subject to the contents of the user input in the field with a name matching the value in ``mail_subject_key``):

         form['mail_subject_prefix']: form[form['mail_subject_key']
+        example: Hosting Request: Linux Foundation

     If only ``mail_subject_prefix`` is available and valid:

         form['mail_subject_prefix']
+        example: Hosting Request

     If only ``mail_subject_key`` is available and valid:

         form[form['mail_subject_key']]
+        example: Linux Foundation

-    If neither fields are available or valid:
+    If neither field is available or valid, the email subject will be set to the default:

         'Form Submission'

-    These should both be hidden fields
+    ``mail_subject_prefix`` and ``mail_subject_key`` should both be hidden fields

     example: